danieleduardofajardof/chatbot-soft-skills-RAG/README.md

 # AI-Powered Soft Skills Coach Chatbot

+# AI-Powered Soft Skills Coach Chatbot

 ## Overview

-The AI-Powered Soft Skills Coach Chatbot is designed to assist users in developing their soft skills through interactive conversations.
-This project implements a Retrieval-Augmented Generation (RAG) system utilizing Azure services, Kubernetes for deployment, and OpenAI's models for natural language understanding and generation.
-The chatbot integrates with Slack for real-time communication and employs voice interaction capabilities, allowing users to interact via speech.
+The AI-Powered Soft Skills Coach Chatbot is designed to assist users in developing their soft skills through interactive, AI-driven conversations.
+This project leverages a combination of Retrieval-Augmented Generation (RAG) techniques, advanced sentiment analysis, and Azure services to provide a highly personalized and adaptive learning experience.
+The chatbot integrates with Slack for real-time communication and supports voice interaction, allowing users to interact via speech.
+Additionally, the chatbot is designed to run efficiently on Azure Kubernetes Service (AKS) for scalable deployment.

 ## Objectives

-- **RAG System Implementation**: Build a RAG system to enhance the chatbot's responses using a vector database for storing conversation history.
+- **RAG System Implementation**: Build a Retrieval-Augmented Generation (RAG) system to improve the chatbot's responses by combining the power of generative models with a vector database that stores conversation history and relevant documents.
+This enables the chatbot to retrieve and generate more accurate and context-aware responses.

+- **HyDE Technique**: Implement Hypothetical Document Embeddings (HyDE) to further enhance the chatbot’s understanding and response generation by synthesizing hypothetical documents from user inputs and matching them with similar content in the database.

+- **Sentiment Analysis**: Integrate sentiment analysis using OpenAI's GPT-3.5 models to detect and interpret the emotional tone of user inputs.
+Based on the detected sentiment (positive, neutral, or negative), the chatbot adapts its responses to be more empathetic, encouraging, or supportive, providing a more human-like interaction experience.

-- **Slack Integration**: Create a Slack bot that interacts with users and provides responses.
+- **Slack Integration**: Deploy the chatbot as a Slack bot that interacts with users in real time, providing responses based on both text and audio inputs.
+The chatbot can engage in multi-turn conversations while maintaining context to provide meaningful and continuous dialogue.

-- **Voice Interaction**: Implement Azure's speech-to-text and text-to-speech services for voice interaction.
+- **Voice Interaction**: Enable voice interaction by integrating Azure's Speech-to-Text and Text-to-Speech services.
+This allows users to communicate with the bot via voice commands, and the bot responds with synthesized voice output, making the interaction more dynamic and accessible.

-- **Deployment**: Deploy the chatbot on Azure Kubernetes Service (AKS).
+- **Deployment on AKS**: Ensure the chatbot is scalable and highly available by deploying it on Azure Kubernetes Service (AKS).
+This allows for efficient orchestration of containerized services and provides scalability to handle multiple user requests simultaneously.

+- **Azure Blob Storage**: The chatbot uses Azure Blob Storage to store and retrieve audio files processed during voice interactions.
+The audio files are stored in a secure, scalable cloud storage, enabling quick access and retrieval of media files during interactions.

+- **Cosmos DB**: A MongoDB-compatible Cosmos DB is used to store logs, user interactions, and conversation history.
+This allows for quick access and searchability of past interactions, enabling the chatbot to maintain context and improve future responses.

+- **GitHub Actions for CI/CD**: Continuous Integration and Continuous Deployment (CI/CD) is implemented using GitHub Actions.
+This ensures automated deployment, testing, and monitoring of the chatbot application whenever updates are pushed to the GitHub repository, keeping the system robust and up-to-date.

+## Key Features

+- **Retrieval-Augmented Generation (RAG)**: The chatbot enhances its responses by combining real-time generation with information retrieval from a knowledge base, improving the relevance and accuracy of responses.

+- **HyDE Technique**: The chatbot utilizes Hypothetical Document Embeddings to generate more insightful responses by synthesizing potential document matches to user queries.

+- **Sentiment Analysis**: Using GPT-3.5, the chatbot can analyze the sentiment behind user messages, allowing it to provide more personalized and emotionally intelligent responses.

+- **Slack Bot**: The chatbot integrates seamlessly with Slack, offering both text-based and voice-based interaction through the Slack platform.

+- **Voice-to-Text and Text-to-Voice**: Leveraging Azure Cognitive Services, users can speak to the bot and receive voice responses, enhancing accessibility and user engagement.

+- **Azure Blob Storage**: Audio files generated during voice interactions are stored and managed using Azure Blob Storage for secure and scalable cloud-based storage.

+- **Cosmos DB**: The bot stores interaction logs and conversation history in Cosmos DB, enabling it to access previous conversations and maintain context.

+- **Azure Kubernetes Service (AKS) Deployment**: The chatbot is deployed on AKS, ensuring a scalable, secure, and robust environment for handling large volumes of interactions.

+- **GitHub Actions for CI/CD**: GitHub Actions automate the build, test, and deployment processes, ensuring smooth and continuous delivery of updates.

+This project combines cutting-edge AI technologies with robust deployment strategies to create an adaptive and responsive soft skills coach that can improve users' communication and interpersonal skills in real time.

 ## Technology Stack